bassco/klipper-configs/ender3/README.md

 ; Print with input_shaper set
 TUNING_TOWER COMMAND=SET_VELOCITY_LIMIT PARAMETER=ACCEL START=1250 FACTOR=100 BAND=5

 The difference between resonance disabled and enabled is mind boggling.
 The quality is at another level.
-Rigning is all but banished.
+Ringing is all but banished.
 Lovely square corners too.

 ### Pressure Advance